Honey Sesame Chicken: A Sweet and Savory Takeout Favorite You Can Make at Home

 What can I substitute for honey if I’m out or want a vegan version?

-You can use maple syrup, agave nectar, or a blend of brown sugar + water as a honey alternative.
-For vegan options, make sure whatever you choose has no animal-based additives.
-Adjust sweetness gradually, since some substitutes are sweeter than honey.
+Maple syrup, agave nectar, or brown sugar + water can replace honey.
+For vegan versions, check that substitutes have no animal-based additives.
+Adjust sweetness gradually, as some options are sweeter than honey.

 How long will leftovers keep, and how should I reheat?

-Store leftover chicken in a sealed container in the fridge for 3-4 days.
-To reheat, use an oven or air fryer to preserve crispiness (around 350-375°F for ~10 minutes).
-Microwaving works if you add a splash of water to the sauce to prevent burning, but it may soften the coating.
+Store leftover chicken in a sealed container for 3-4 days.
+Reheat in an oven or air fryer at 350-375°F for about 10 minutes.
+If microwaving, add a splash of water to the sauce, but note the coating may soften.

 Is this recipe high in sugar and calories?